ecosense-au-dk/karibu-tutorial/helloworld.md

-This document summarizes the programming process involved in developing the client side software, and the backend configuration objects, to allow clients to send data to server side storage.
-It is based upon the developed framework called *Karibu*.
+This document summarizes the programming process involved in developing the client side software, and the backend configuration objects, to allow clients to send data from a Karibu client over RabbitMQ and the Karibu daemons to MongoDB storage.
+It demonstrates the features of the framework *Karibu*.
 (Karibu is Swahili for "welcome").

 *NOTE*: The Karibu system is stable but the current tutorial is still